HassanZali/C_stuff/README.md

 # C_stuff
-This repo contains code written in c programming language.
+This repo contains illustrations of code written in c programming language.